rytswd/get-istio-multicluster/docs/2-local-clusters/argo-cd-with-generated-manifests.md

 Argo CD based setup uses the power of GitOps to wire up many components at once.

+This setup would create 2 local KinD clusters, `armadillo` and `bison`.

 The components included in each cluster is:

 - Istio Control Plane (`istiod`)